p-sto/design_patterns/README.md

 Implementation of design patterns in C++17 and compiled with G++.

-Inspired by series of Christopher Okhravi's [video series](https://www.youtube.com/watch?v=v9ejT8FO-7I&list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc) which is based on book ``Head first - design patterns``.
+Inspired by series of Christopher Okhravi's [videos](https://www.youtube.com/watch?v=v9ejT8FO-7I&list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc) which are based on book ``Head first - design patterns``.
 Some additional patterns included (not covered in video series).

-General goal for ths repo is to refresh myself knowledge, have personal point of reference and have fun with C++ :)
+General goal for ths repo is to refresh some knowledge, have personal point of reference and have fun with C++ :)

-Some general notes and reflections regarding design patterns are [here](patterns/notes.md).
+Additonal notes and reflections regarding design patterns are [here](patterns/notes.md).

 ### Table of contents: